Jiribam: Climate

-Jiribam's climate is humid subtropical which is characterized by short winters and long summers with heavy rainfall.
-Some areas may experience snowfall during the winter months.
+Jiribam's climate is humid subtropical which is characterised by short winters and long summers with heavy rainfall.
 As are many areas in India, Jiribam is subject to powerful monsoons.

 Jiribam lies under the direct influence of southwest monsoon season and rainfall is abundant compared to other places in the state.
 About twenty to thirty percent of annual rainfall occurs during the pre-monsoon season in the month of May.
 About sixty to seventy percent of rainfall occurs in the rainy season which runs from the second half of June to September.
 The average rainfall during the rainy season ranges from 1,000 to 1,600 mm.

 Jiribam is humid with a moderately hot temperature.
 The months of May and June are the hottest.
 The hottest temperatures are recorded in May at about 40 C. The temperature is very pleasant in autumn, which falls around September to November.
 The lowest temperatures are recorded from the second half of December to the first half of January where temperatures can fall below 2.78 C at late night.
 However, days are comfortably warm even in this period.